noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 * `PROPFIND / HTTP/1.1`

-This is http method for distributed authoring like WebDAV, which allows clients to create, change and move documents on a server.
-Yes, it already looks shady - there are 37 exploits on [exploitdb](https://www.exploit-db.com/) already.
-According to the [RFC](https://tools.ietf.org/html/rfc4918#section-9.1), the method is used to retrieve properties, stored as XML, from a web resource.
+This is http method for distributed authoring protocols like WebDAV, which allows clients to create, change and move documents on a server.
+Yes, it already looks shady - there are about 37 exploits on [exploitdb](https://www.exploit-db.com/) already.
+According to the [RFC](https://tools.ietf.org/html/rfc4918#section-9.1), this http method is used to retrieve properties stored as XML from a web resource.
 Nmap uses this method in the request to detect webdav installations.
 Although webDAV is rarely used, its extension CalDAV is widely used to access a remote calendar (like google calendar)

-This request is coming from the "http-webdav-scan" script
+This request is sent by "http-webdav-scan" script

 * `GET /nmaplowercheck1590497863 HTTP/1.1`

-Then, nmap checks if the server is returning a proper 404 error.
-It does this by sending a `GET` request `GET /nmaplowercheck1590377321 HTTP/1.1`.
+With this request, nmap checks if the server is returning a proper 404 error.
 The number after 'nmaplowercheck' is just the epoch time

 * `GET /HNAP1 HTTP/1.1`